dannymate/hassio-addons/netbird-client/DOCS.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `ADMIN_URL`

+Admin Panel URL [http|https]://[host]:[port] (default "https://app.netbird.io")

+Tells NetBird the URL through which you administrate your NetBird clients.
+You'll find that the log generates a login URL you can use instead of configuring a `SETUP_KEY`.
+(If you're not already connected to a NetBird instance.)

-### Option: `networks`
+### Option: `MANAGEMENT_URL`

-Configures one or more network identifiers of the networks (VLAN) to join.
-You can find this number in your ZeroTier account.

-**Note**: _This option support secrets, e.g., `!secret zerotier_network_id`._
+Management Service URL [http|https]://[host]:[port] (default "https://api.wiretrustee.com:33073")

+The client will use this URL to communicate with your NetBird instance api.

-### Option: `api_auth_token`
+### Option: `SETUP_KEY`

-ZeroTier exposes a local HTTP JSON API, which uses the port set using the `port` option above.
-It allows tools and programs to access this ZeroTier instance for quering data (or control it).
+Setup key obtained from the Management Service Dashboard (used to register peer)

-This token is like a password for accessing that API, you can leave this option empty if you are not planning on using this feature.
+This token is like a password for connecting your client to NetBird, you can leave this option empty if you would prefer to login via a URL generated in the log with the `ADMIN_URL`.

-For more information on the ZeroTier JSON API, [check their documentation][api].

-**Note**: _This option support secrets, e.g., `!secret zerotier_token`._

 ## Changelog & Releases